-Essays earning a score of 8 effectively develop a position about the most important considerations facing the person responsible for securing a new work of art or an artifact for a museum.
-They support their position by effectively synthesizing at least three of the sources.
+Essays earning a score of 8 effectively develop a position on the effects of advertising.
+They support the position by successfully synthesizing at least three of the sources.
 The argument is convincing, and the sources effectively support the student's position.
 The prose demonstrates an ability to control a wide range of the elements of effective writing but is not necessarily flawless.

-7 Essays earning a score of 7 fit the description of those that are scored a 6 but are distinguished by more complete or more purposeful argumentation and synthesis of sources, or a more mature prose style.
+7 Essays earning a score of 7 fit the description of 6 essays but are distinguished by more complete or more purposeful argumentation and synthesis of sources, or a more mature prose style.